fedeghe/react-vtable/README.md

 - _Loader_ \<ƒunction\>
     expected to return the content to be rendered as a loader when the virtualized rows range changes; it will be automatically rendered in the center of the table.
 - _NoFilterData_ \<ƒunction\>
-    expected to retunr the content to be rendered when the filter produce no results; the content will automatically centered; this component will receive the following prop
+    expected to return the content to be rendered when the filter produce no results; the content will get automatically centered; this component will receive the following prop
     ``` js
-    total
+    total // the total number of elements in original data
     ```
     representing the size of *data*.
 The default is just a 'no data' string.